More About The Farm

 Bright Angel Farm is a family owned and operated farm.
 Our family takes great pride in maintaining a welcoming environment for individuals and families to pick their own fruit while exploring the farm and meeting the wonderful furry friends who call the farm ‘home.’

-Bright Angel Farm is home to four horses, Leo and J-J, the bunnies, many happy chickens and a few kitties.
+Bright Angel Farm is home to several horses, Leo the bunny, many happy chickens and a few kitties.

 We have many cherry trees, table grapes and wine grapes.
 We cultivate all our plants as naturally as possible.
 Each year we open the orchard to allow anyone to come and pick their own tree or vine ripened fruit at minimal cost.
 Typically, the picking season starts in early July when the cherries are ripe.
 Once the cherries have been picked, we take a little break and reopen at the end of August when the delicious eating grapes are ready.

 About Bright Angel Farm

 Bright Angel Farm is located on a gently sloping hillside overlooking Swan Lake, at the north end of Vernon in the Okanagan Valley, BC.